Town of Beverly Beach, Florida

 Water ONLY when needed and not between 10 a.m. and 4 p.m.

 No more than 3/4 inch of water may be applied per irrigation zone on each day that irrigation occurs, and in no event shall irrigation occur for more than one (1) hour per irrigation zone on each day that irrigation occurs.
-Each zone can be watered for no more than one hour.

 There are exceptions for newly planted lawns and application of fertilizers and pesticides.